Everything you always wanted to know about preparing the Ives Fourth Symphony but were afraid to ask!

 Ives was fascinated by the way that an instrument sounds differently when it is played at different volumes at different distances.
 The application of the physical “Prominence Indicators” in the second movement is his most explicit and complex experiment in that regard.
 There are seven distances, signified by the letters A through G.

 A complete realization of this aspect of the score would require enormous forces (several hundred players, in fact: because the physical distance for a given part changes every few measures, a duplicate player would be required at each prescribed distance).
-For a standard performance, these indications should be ignored, except perhaps for understanding Ives’s desired quality of the perceived sound at a given moment.
+The take-away: For a standard performance, these indications should be ignored, except perhaps for understanding Ives’s desired quality of the perceived sound at a given moment.
 (Please understand that, for Ives, f at distance G is not the same as pp at distance A. See The Meaning of Ives’s “Conductor’s Note” Essay.)

 The “Collapse Section” and Other Non-synchronized Temporal Effects